Morocco: Migrants take challenging journey to Spain's Ceuta by sea, facing harsh weather conditions

-Category: World Hits: 2Thousands of migrants from Morocco crossed the border into Ceuta, the Spanish enclave in North Africa, on May 17.
+Category: World Hits: 6Thousands of migrants from Morocco crossed the border into Ceuta, the Spanish enclave in North Africa, on May 17.
 The surge in migrants came amid diplomatic tensions between Spain and Morocco, with some officials accusing the latter of intentionally loosening border controls.
 While some migrants took land or sea routes from towns bordering Ceuta, others took the opportunity to set off from the beaches of Tangier in boats.
 Our Observer Sedrick Kouayi recounts.

 Read more https://observers.france24.com/en/africa/20210519-morocco-migrants-challenging-journy-ceuta-sea-harsh-weather